 Below is a brief overview of the benefits.

-A society will have knowledge about the area such as the history, what work was available, the political climate, and any significant turning points in the history of the area.
+Society will know the area such as the history, what work was available, the political climate, and any significant turning points in the history of the area.

-Documents such as parish, chapel and school registers will often be published.
-Utilizing these resources will obviously help you to track down your ancestors.
+Documents such as parish, chapel, and school registers will often be published.
+Utilizing these resources will help you to track down your ancestors.

 Other documents may also include military records and monumental inscriptions.

-Sometimes birth, marriage or death certificates will be purchased in error.
-Rather than these documents being discarded members will allow them to be sold by the society, in order to help out other researchers.
+Sometimes birth, marriage, or death certificates will be purchased in error.
+Rather than these documents being discarded members will allow them to be sold by society, to help out other researchers.

 Contacting and communicating with fellow researchers in the local area, (or in another country), may throw you some leads that you were not expecting.

-This sharing of information can really help you move forward with your research.
+This sharing of information can help you move forward with your research.

-There is also opportunities to attend events where you can meet the society staff and get help face to face.
+There are also opportunities to attend events where you can meet the society staff and get help face to face.

 Taking you on an incredible journey!